guitarvydas/rwb/README.md

 ```
 This pattern-matcher includes variables and Racket code, all of which makes the pattern-matcher harder to read.

+I'll try to make it easier to read.

 # Desired Output
 The Example 3 documentation shows the following Racket (Scheme) code for the above pattern matcher:
 ```